I bless not only the rains down in Africa!

 As the music lover that I am, when I found out I was getting the opportunity to go on an educational trip to Southern Africa, I must’ve played Toto’s “Africa” about a hundred times.

 This little ditty definitely got me in the spirit for my trip to Botswana (10 days), Zimbabwe (2 days) and South Africa (4 days).
-With Marguerite Smit as my mentor, we started on safari in Botswana moving around to various camps within the Okavango Delta.
+I started on safari in Botswana moving around to various camps within the Okavango Delta.
 Botswana will always have a special place in my heart.
 I loved the remote setting.
 Because Botswana is very strict in terms of camp requirements and practices low volume tourism, camps are generally smaller, allowing for a more intimate experience with wildlife.

 I spent my first night in awe of my location.
 We were at a boma dinner (a dinner specializing in traditional African foods and flair) and after we completed our meal, the camp staff started singing in Setswana.
 Underneath the open sky, filled with a multitude of stars, I felt so fortunate!
 This was my first trip to Africa, and the experience was beyond my expectations.
 Working for Travel Beyond gave me an idea of what I would be in for, but until it became my reality and I experienced it firsthand, only then did I have a better understanding and appreciation.
 I loved seeing all the animals in their natural environment, learning their behaviors and seeing their interactions.
 I just kept thinking, “I’m not at a zoo right now.
 This is amazing!”